chopdicemince/chopdicemince.github.io/_posts/2018-09-02-compressed-sensing.md

 The ideas of compressed sensing have been around for a long time, since 1795 or earlier.

 Rather than sampling a signal at specified times, compressed sensing algorithms usually compute inner products between the signal and certain test functions---often, these test functions are created with some randomness.

+# Have people used compressed sensing in real-world applications?

+Yes, people have used compressed sensing in real-world applications.

+For example, see [Improved Pediatric MR Imaging with Compressed Sensing](https://chopdicemince.github.io/blog/2018/09/02/compressed-sensing).
+The begining of the paper has the following short conlusion:

+> A combination of parallel imaging and compressed sensing is feasible in a clinical setting and may provide higher resolution and/or faster imaging, addressing the challenge of delineating anatomic structures in pediatric MR imaging.